ucaiado/QLearning_Trading/README.md

 Trading Using Q-Learning
 ==================

-In this project, I will will use reinforcement learning framework to train an agent to trade a single stock.
+In this project, I will present an adaptive learning model to trade a single stock under the reinforcement learning framework.
+This area of machine learning consists in training an agent by reward and punishment without needing to specify the expected action.
+The agent learns from its experience and develops a strategy that maximizes its profits.
 This is my capstone project for the [Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009), from Udacity.
-You can check my report <a href="https://www.dropbox.com/s/tnwkztqmozys1h4/trading-q-learning.pdf?dl=0" target="_blank">here</a> and the notebook with the tests of the codes used in this project <a href="http://nbviewer.jupyter.org/github/ucaiado/QLearning_Trading/blob/66600448c8b957fd9cfaeb41a170b0365eef71d3/learning_trade.ipynb" target="_blank">here</a>.
+You can check my report <a href="https://www.dropbox.com/s/tnwkztqmozys1h4/trading-q-learning.pdf?dl=0" target="_blank">here</a> and the notebook with the tests of the codes used in this project <a href="https://nbviewer.jupyter.org/github/ucaiado/QLearning_Trading/blob/master/learning_trade.ipynb" target="_blank">here</a>.
 The TEX file was produced with help of [Overleaf](https://www.overleaf.com/read/mmzwqfbrkdvf).

 ### Install